 Dislikes: Negativity for negativity sake, offering problems without possible solutions, days so hot that she’d turn into a piece of burnt toast within moments of walking into the sunlight, okra.

-Chris Major, Acquisitions Editor & Editor, RIZE
+Chris Major, Acquisitions Editor & Editor, RIZE (On Sabbatical)

 Chris Major is the Acquisitions Editor for RIZE.
 A native of Birmingham, Alabama he received his BA in British Literature from the University of Alabama at Birmingham.
 He is currently pursuing his MFA in creative writing as well as his MBA in organizational leadership.